Bogaerts, Santana homer, Red Sox top Phils for 4th in row

 TRAINER’S ROOM

 Red Sox: OF Alex Verdugo was out of the Boston lineup on Saturday night after straining his left hamstring on Friday.
-“It’s nothing serious,” Red Sox manager Alex Cora said, hoping Verdugo could play Tuesday.. … LHP Chris Sale, returning from Tommy John surgery that has sidelined him since Aug.
+“It’s nothing serious,” Cora said, hoping Verdugo could play Tuesday.. … LHP Chris Sale, returning from Tommy John surgery that has sidelined him since Aug.
 13, 2019, threw from flat ground.

 Philies: LHP Matt Moore was placed on the 10-day IL with low back spasms.